awspilot/dynamodb-oop/README.md

 			console.log( err, data )
 		})

-#Tables used in the samples
+#Tables referenced in the samples

 Table **users** with HASH key only